martinconyon/Synology-DS216-II-Setup/Synology DS216+II Setup Instructions.md

 1. **Locate the RESET Button:**
    - The RESET button is on the **back panel**, near the LAN port.
 It is a small recessed button.

-2. **Perform a Reset:**
+2. **Perform a Soft Reset (Network and Admin Settings Only):**
    - Use a paperclip to press and hold the RESET button.
    - Wait for the first beep (**approximately 4 seconds**) and release.

-   - If doing a hard reset:
+3. **Perform a Hard Reset (Complete Factory Reset):**
+   - Use a paperclip to press and hold the RESET button.
+   - Wait for the first beep (**approximately 4 seconds**) and release.
-     - Press and hold the RESET button again until you hear **three beeps**.
+   - Then press and hold the RESET button again until you hear **three beeps**.
+   - The NAS will return to a "Not Installed" state, wiping all settings.

-3. **What Happens Next:**
+4. **What Happens Next:**
-   - The NAS will reset its network settings and admin credentials (soft reset).
+   - The NAS will reset its network settings, admin credentials, and configuration.
-   - For a hard reset, the NAS will return to a "Not Installed" state, allowing you to reinstall DSM.
+   - After the hard reset, the system will require a fresh DSM installation.

 ---